oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 *   June 8, 2012: LinuxCon Japan
 *   August 28, 2012: LinuxCon North America
 *   November 7-9, 2012: LinuxCon Europe (workshop will be co-located with KVM Forum)
-*   January 22-24, 2013: NetApp Headquarters in Sunnyvale, California, US (to be confirmed)
+*   January 22-24, 2013: NetApp Headquarters in Sunnyvale, California, US
 *   March 20-21, 2013: Intel Campus in Shanghai, China

+## Board Meetings at Upcoming Workshops

+Since many members of oVirt's Board will be in attendance at these workshops, it has been proposed that a Board meeting be held at each workshop or a subset of these workshops.
+Data gathering for scheduling these Board Meetings is taking place on the [Workshop Board Meetings](Workshop Board Meetings) page.

 ## Other Proposed Workshop Locations